 Automating helpdesk processes can be valuable for small businesses wanting to improve their response times and save on costs.
 In fact, manually handling a help desk ticket is believed to cost $22 (around £17).

 One example of automating a business’s support functions is by using a ticketing system.
-This saves time by automatically assigning tickets to team members and organizing them according to the request type.
+This saves time by automatically assigning tickets to team members and organising them according to the request type.
 Such as a query regarding delayed shipping being quickly assigned to a member responsible for dispatching orders.

 Another IT helpdesk process that benefits from automation is responding to support requests.
 By automating queries, small businesses can not only reduce wait times and boost team productivity, but they can also reduce ticket backlogs.
 One way to achieve this is to set up canned responses to FAQs, where messages can be triggered to send instantly.
 This eliminates the need for a ticket to be raised and allows teams to focus on more complex enquiries.